Montbéliard: Main sights

-The Beurnier-Rossel mansion, located opposite St. Martin's church, near the Town Hall, stands as a witness to the lifestyle of the urban bourgeoisie during the 18h and 19th centuries.
+The Beurnier-Rossel mansion, located opposite St. Martin's church, near the Hôtel de Ville, stands as a witness to the lifestyle of the urban bourgeoisie during the 18h and 19th centuries.
 Today it houses the Museum of Art and History.
 The restored 18th-century reception rooms on the first floor contain furniture, paintings, chandeliers and draperies which recreate the ambience of a private residence.
 On the second floor, there is an exhibit of objects relating to the history of the town and local life (bibles, liturgical vessels, traditional headdresses etc.) and the collection of music boxes made by L'Épée is exhibited in the attic.